MohamedFarag21/PhD_codes/ICP_iccv2023/Inductive Conformal Prediction/README.md

    - Conformal prediction and OOD analysis
 3. Adjust hyperparameters (batch size, epochs, learning rate, alpha, etc.) as desired.

+## Verification Checklist

+To systematically verify that the codebase works as expected, see [`verification.md`](./verification.md).
+This file provides a step-by-step checklist for:
+- Data loading
+- Dataloader creation
+- Model building and training
+- Model evaluation
+- Conformalization and its evaluation
+- MC Dropout and sampling
+- Alpha ablation study

+Check off each task as you validate the workflow or use it for reproducibility and review.

 ---

 For more details, see the code and comments in each module and the `GrowliFLower_My_Model.ipynb` notebook.